JGNN

 will undoubtedly find that some dimension had 64

-instead of 32 elements or conversely.
+instead of 32 elements or conversely, and we

 In addition to all other debugging mechanisms,